How to Partially Encrypt (Mask) Data While Preserving Format

 1. Separate the string into the part you want to protect (replace with “x”s) and the part you don’t

-Do your replacement on the part you want to protect - see the note in the diagram that this can get annoying in masking logic because there is oftentimes a character or set of characters you want to keep (like the dash).
+2. Do your replacement on the part you want to protect - see the note in the diagram that this can get annoying in masking logic because there is oftentimes a character or set of characters you want to keep (like the dash).
+Using structured datasets with Ubiq makes this happen automatically with structured data encryption, so you don’t have to worry about any of that.

-3. Combine the replaced and the pass-through strings together to get the whole thing again.
+3. Combine the replaced and the pass-through strings together to get the whole thing again

 2. Run encryption on the part you want to protect (that’s it!)